robert/robert.github.com/_posts/2014-02-09-pythons-pass-by-object-reference-as-explained-by-philip-k-dick.md

     print listA
 {% endhighlight %}

 You may also want to read about the interesting interactions these concepts have with mutable and immutable types.
 But those are stories for another day.
-Now if you'll excuse me, I'm going to read "Do Androids Dream Of Electric Sheep?" - my meta-programming is a little rusty.
+Now if you'll excuse me, I'm going to read <i>"Do Androids Dream Of Electric Sheep?"</i> - my meta-programming is a little rusty.

 <h3 style="font-weight: bolder">Useful links</h3>